isomerpages/moe-chungchenghighyis/_direct-school-admission/DSA (Sec)/Exercise School Preference Stage.md

 **School Preference Submission (23 - 27 Oct 2023)**

-School Preference DSA-Sec applicants who receive&nbsp;<u>at least one DSA-Sec offer</u>&nbsp;and are studying in MOE mainstream schools will each receive a School Preference Form through their primary schools.
+Students who receive at least one DSA-Sec offer (including from SOTA) will receive email and SMS notifications via Postman.gov.sg on the School Preference Submission in mid to end Oct 2023.

-After receiving the School Preference Form, DSA-Sec applicants may indicate up to three school preferences.
-Applicants may submit their school preferences through the MOE online system, or by submitting the completed School Preference Form (in hardcopy) to their primary schools.
+**Both parents are required to login to the DSA-Sec Portal using their Singpass to submit up to three school preferences.**  If parent(s) are unable to submit online, they can approach their child's primary school for assistance to submit the school preferences on their behalf.

 <img src="/images/pavilion.png" style="width:50%">